goto-eof/shariz/README.md

 /___/_//_/\_,_/_/ /_//__/

 ```
-# Shariz is a Work In Progress project

 # What is Shariz?
 Shariz, like dropbox, is a file sharing application.
 Shariz was implemented in Rust.
 For now it allows to share files between 2 computers.